HabibaAmrhu/Hunting_for_Exoplanets_with_AI/QUICK_START.md

 ## 🎉 Enjoy!

-Your NASA Exoplanet Detection Pipeline is ready to use with:
+Your Exovision AI NASA Exoplanet Detection Pipeline is ready to use with:
 - ✅ **Fully integrated Model Comparison**
 - ✅ **Export functionality in multiple formats**
 - ✅ **Interactive visualizations throughout**